charliechoong/ImageProcessor/README.md

 # Image Resizer API

 Image Resizer is a custom API to resize image and retrieve resized images.
 It runs on an Express server.
-It is set to run on port 3001.
+It is set to run on port 3001 (feel free to change as you wish).

 ## Running the Express server